cobi-bike/DevKit/README.md

 ## Getting started with a new project

-It only takes a few lines of javascript to turn webapps into a COBI module:
+It only takes a few lines of javascript to turn web apps into a COBI module:

 ### Step 1: Add boilerplate code to your web project

-To get your webapp ready just add `COBI.js` at the end of the body section of your HTML:
+To get your web app ready just add `COBI.js` at the end of the body section of your HTML:
 ```html
 <script src="https://cdn.cobi.bike/cobi.js/0.34.0/cobi.js"></script>
 ```